geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 Well, so you can draw the distinction between removing the ones from the shape from what you really want to stay invariant is just the name of the axis.
 So as soon as the AST comes into kernel you can just label the axis like global zero, global one, global two, reduce zero, reduce one.
 And then whether you actually keep the ones in the shape or not is kind of irrelevant.
 But in general, like there's nothing that ones really should be doing.

 ##### **Chenyu** [[00:04:44](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=284)]
 But the decision, we need to make a decision to do we remove it as soon as possible or do we remove it as late as possible?
-Because...
+Because..
 Yes.
-So...
+So..

 ##### **Geohot** [[00:04:56](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=296)]
-If we want to keep the shape length...
+If we want to keep the shape length..
 I don't think we have to change it.
 I don't think we have to change it as early as possible.

 ##### **Geohot** [[00:05:07](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=307)]
 Yeah.
 I don't think it's that important.
 I think that like what you really want to change before you think about whether you're removing the ones or not is just how we label axes.
 So right now we just label the axes like it's the argument in the opt-off.
 It's like zero, one, two, three.
 But like so one, this is going to have to change a bit for reduces.
 Because if you have like three reduces in a kernel, how do you know which opt-off refers to which reduce?
 And then if you like make it so that you label the axes like global one, and that just always is global one, global one might be removed if it becomes ones.
 But like what won't happen is that like global two will shift over and become global one.
 It'll always stay global too.
 So it's really more of a naming thing than anything to do with the actual ones.
 And we have to address the naming thing in some way anyway.